-Dr Gurchathen Sanghera
+Prof Gurchathen Sanghera

 Research areas

 Gurchathen joined the School of International Relations as a Lecturer in 2007 and was, eventually, promoted to Senior Lecturer in 2017.
-He is the co-Deputy Director of the Minorities Research Centre at the University and a member of the AHRC's Peer Review College.
-In 2020, he was made a Fellow of the Royal Society of Arts.
+He was promoted to Professor in 2023.

-Gurchathen?s research explores the complexities of social justice and, in particular, the discursive and material reproduction of marginalisation and exclusion globally, nationally and locally.
+Gurchathen’s research explores the complexities of social justice and, in particular, the discursive and material reproduction of marginalisation and exclusion globally, nationally and locally.

-More specifically, his research is concerned with examining the ways in which various forms of discrimination intersect (for example caste, class, gender, geographical, sexual, religious) to shape people?s everyday lives and how, in turn, people respond to such processes.
+More specifically, his research is concerned with examining the ways in which various forms of discrimination intersect (for example caste, class, gender, geographical, sexual, religious) to shape people’s everyday lives and how, in turn, people respond to such processes.
 This work draws on empirical research and is also informed by theoretical debates.

-Gurchathen?s research falls within the following four themes:
+Gurchathen’s research falls within the following four themes:

 1. Critical approaches to human rights: